JHIA/query-reformulation-rag/README_Eng.md

 The result is exceptional.
 Out of 15 tests across different topics, the system found the exact rule **100%** of the time.

 ### 2. Methodology
-To avoid bias, we created a rigorous test:
+We designed a rigorous testing scenario to avoid evaluation bias:
+1.  **Question Generation (Dataset Generation)**:
-1.  **Question Generation**: Used an AI User Persona ("Layperson") to generate informal questions for 15 different legal categories.
+    Using an AI persona of a "Layperson" to generate natural language queries with everyday casual language from 15 different legal categories.

+2.  **Retrieval Accuracy Analysis (Hit Rate & MRR)**:
+    We assessed document retrieval performance using two key metrics:
-2.  **Scoring**: We measured if the correct legal document appeared in the top search results (Hit Rate).
+    *   **Hit Rate (Recall@K)**: Measures if the relevant legal document was successfully found within the top search results (Top-K).

-### 3. Scenarios / Case Studies & Impact Analysis
+    *   **MRR (Mean Reciprocal Rank)**: Measures how high the first relevant document ranks, indicating user efficiency in finding answers without deep scrolling.

+3.  **Generation Quality Analysis (LLM-as-a-Judge)**:
+    We used an LLM-as-a-Judge scenario to evaluate two aspects of answer quality:
+    *   **Faithfulness**: Measures if the system's answer is purely derived from the retrieved context (to detect hallucinations).
+    *   **Answer Relevancy**: Measures if the answer is relevant and addresses the core of the user's question.

+### 3.1 Retrieval Accuracy Assessment (Hit Rate & MRR)
-Here are the 15 "Layman Terms" questions tested, including the Query Transformation and performance comparison (AI vs Raw):
+Below are the 15 "Layman Terms" questions tested, including the Query Transformation and performance comparison (AI vs Raw):

 | Topic | User Question (Input) | Reformulated Query (AI) | Targeted Document (Answer) | Rank (AI) | Change (vs Raw) |
 | :--- | :--- | :--- | :--- | :--- | :--- |